DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

     * Transparent data encryption (TDE)
         * protects SQL database and data warehouses against threat of malicious activity with real-time encryption and decryption of databases, backups, and transaction log files at rest withou requiring app changes
 * Protecting Data In Motion
-    * Use TLS for HTTPS
+    * Use Transport Layer Security (TLS) for HTTPS
+        * uses x.509 certificates to authenticate initial connection
+        * transfers symmetric encryption key to be used
+    * Secure Socket Layer (SSL)
+        * standard tech for creating an encrypted connection between a browser and a web server
+        * all data passed through the connection is kept private and maintains integrity
     * IPSec Site-to-Site VPN tunnels or Interconnect connections for Hybrid connectivity

-Sandboxing
+**Sandboxing**
 * Isolates systems and/or development code in a secure environment where testing can be performed without impacting other systems
 * often use in ephemeral environments
 * enables patch and test and ensures a system is secure before putting it into a production environment
 * facilitates investigating dangerous software

-Application virtualization and orchestration (e.g., microservices, containers)
+**Application virtualization and orchestration**
 * Containerization
     * lightwieght, granular, and portable way to package applications of multiple platforms
     * reduces overhead of server virtualization by enabling containerized apps to run on a shared OS kernel